GlennyDC/koa-rest-mongoose-seed/README.md

 ### Must have

+- [ ] Automatic configuration of global variables in and out of Docker
 - [ ] Add uniform error handling
 - [ ] Fine tune ESlint, husky and lint-staged
 - [ ] Add correct TypeScript types
 - [x] Get rid of ts-node and use tsc for dev and prd
-- [ ] Add working multi-stage Docker setup
+- [x] Add working multi-stage Docker setup
 - [ ] Add uniform JSDocs
 - [ ] Complete this README
 - [ ] Add some sort of automatic outdated dependencies / vulnerabilities resolver (Dependabot?, Snyk?)